Taking action to measure, report and mitigate methane emissions

 Independently verifying our reported GHG emissions data

-To bolster the credibility of Devon’s emissions reporting on which our emissions reduction targets are based, Devon engaged with ERM CVS to conduct independent third-party limited assurance of our Scope 1 and Scope 2 location-based GHG emissions data, which includes methane, for the reporting year 2021.
+To bolster the credibility of Devon’s emissions reporting which informs the basis of our emissions reduction targets, Devon engaged ERM CVS to conduct independent third-party limited assurance of our Scope 1 and Scope 2 location-based GHG emissions data, which includes methane, for the reporting year (RY) 2024.

-In 2022, we enhanced our leak detection and repair program with an aim to achieve the following for the year:
+In 2024, we continued enhancing our leak detection and repair program by:

-- Survey 100% of production facilities with aircraft flyovers at least twice annually
+• Surveying 4,018 production and well-pad facilities with aircraft flyovers at least twice during the year, and

-Working with leading companies that share our commitment to reducing methane emissions is critical for Devon and the broader industry as we seek to develop trusted methodologies for reporting methane emissions, incorporating the types of technologies that Devon and others in the industry are evaluating, testing and deploying.
+Engaging with leading companies that share our commitment to reducing methane emissions is essential for Devon and the broader industry.
+Together, we aim to establish trusted methodologies for reporting methane emissions, while integrating advanced technologies that are being actively evaluated, tested, and deployed by Devon and other industry leaders.

 GTI Veritas

-In 2021, Devon become a founding sponsor of Veritas, a GTI Energy Methane Emissions Measurement and Verification Initiative.
-Veritas is the first-ever standardized, science-based, technology neutral, measurement-informed approach to calculating and reporting methane emissions along the natural gas supply chain from production all the way to distribution.
+Devon is a founding sponsor of Veritas, a GTI Energy Methane Emissions Measurement and Verification Initiative.
+Veritas is the first-ever standardized, science-based, technology-neutral, measurement-informed approach to calculating and reporting methane emissions along the natural gas supply chain from production all the way to distribution.